-Gwen Stefani And Blake Shelton Spend Time With Her Son Apollo As She’s Sued For $25 Million
+Gwen Stefani And Blake Shelton Spend Time With Her Son Apollo As She’s Reportedly Sued For $25 Million

-Gwen Stefani and Blake Shelton are going strong and over the weekend, they were photographed with Stefani’s youngest son, 2-year-old Apollo.
+Gwen Stefani and Blake Shelton are going strong, and over the weekend, they were photographed with Stefani’s youngest son, 2-year-old Apollo.

 As they prepare for their Season 12 return to The Voice, Stefani and Shelton were seen looking as happy as can be during a grocery run in Beverly Hills, California.
 With a grocery cart filled with paper bags, Gwen Stefani and Blake Shelton walked alongside one another with smiles on their faces before loading up their Yukon SUV in a nearby parking garage.